 - (B2-1) Parse the CSV string into an array first.

-- (B2-2) Loop through the array and rearrange into an object.
+- (B2-2) Loop through the array and rearrange it into an object.

 That’s all for the tutorial, and here is a small section on some extras and links that may be useful to you.

 .
 That is, it will read the entire CSV file into a string all at once.
-While this works, it will run into performance and memory issues with the larger CSV files.
+While this works, it will run into performance and memory issues with massive CSV files.
 So yep, this is one “limitation” to take note of… Until the developers decide to “fix” FileReader

 and give it a “read line-by-line” feature.